Grapefruit

 • ...isn't for everyone.

-People who are allergic to latex or grass can sometimes experience adverse effects from grapefruits, in a phenomena called “cross-allergy”.
+People who are allergic to latex or grass can sometimes experience adverse effects from grapefruits, in a phenomenon called “cross-allergy”.

 • ...shouldn't be combined with certain medications.